jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 c = 'Python'    # a string (text)
 ```

 Typically in Python, variables are written in all lowercase with underscores in between words.
-Other languages, like Javascript, usually write variables in `camelCase` instead.
+In other languages, like Javascript, we usually write variables in `camelCase` instead.
 Both will work, but all the examples here will use the usual Python convention:

 ```python